Sunirmal10/search-next/README.md

 ## Features

-- **Home Page**: The home page allows users to perform a normal search by entering a query.
+- **Home Page**: The home page allows users to perform a searchs by entering a query.
 Additionally, users can click the "I'm feeling lucky" button to generate a random search word.
 - **Searched Results Page**: Displays topics (URLs/info) and images related to the entered query.
 - **Pagination**: Users can navigate through multiple pages of search results.
 - **Deployment**: The project is deployed on Vercel.